yasinmiran/big-data-gcw/README.md

 # This aims to simulate servers generating streams of access logs.
 # You can execute this command to spawn multiple servers.
 python3 Producer.py ./resources/access-logs.data

-# Create a Consumer (For debugging events) execute below sequentially or
-# just use the convenient method `consume_topics`
-listen_to_a_topic "access-logs" && listen_to_a_topic "access-logs-sink"

-# Run the dashboard server.
-cd dashboard && npm i && node app

 # To stop and reset everything.
 Note that you have to manually
 # stop producers and consumers.